Stratos-Development/error-to-api-handler/README.md

 ## Installation

-You can include the `ErrorHandler` class in your project by copying the file directly or installing via a package manager (after publishing to NPM, for example).
+You can include the `ErrorHandler` class in your project by copying the file directly or installing via a package manager.

 ### Direct Usage